 Leading Successful Organizations

 Leading and managing a student organization can be tough.
 The needs can change from year to year, and new and unexpected challenges can arise.
-Resources for student organization leaders to help them ensure the success and sustainability of a student organization.
+Below are resources for student organization leaders to help them ensure the success and sustainability of a student organization.
 Student organization leaders can request a virtual consultation with a Student Activities staff member regarding their organization by emailing email@example.com.

 Co-Sponsoring Events.
 With over 1200 student organizations on the UT Austin campus, its likely that several organizations have similar ideas.
 Things can get bigger and better when more organizations and resources come together.
 Download the Student Organization Event Co-Sponsorship (pdf) checklist for best practices and policies for co-sponsoring events on the Forty Acres.